Wellbeing for Health Professionals

 The course is taught in English.
 Participants should be comfortable with written and spoken English.

-The course is intended for health care professionals and public health specialists, but is also open to other professions, particularly those who are interested in building knowledge and skills to help increase their wellbeing and prevent burnout in the workplace.
+This course is geared for health professionals who want to invest in their wellbeing and prevent potential workplace burnout as well as for leaders who want to support members of their team in developing resiliency and sustainability in their careers.
 The course is well suited to individuals in any position at any level in the workforce.

-Payments may be made by wire transfer or credit cards.
+Payment is accepted via Flywire, a program that allows you to pay in your own currency or via wire transfer, Visa, or Mastercard credit cards.
 You will receive instructions to submit payment once you have been accepted into the course.